-In 2015-16, there were more than 144,500 full-time and 24,100 part-time international students from more than 200 countries on Canadian campuses, or an increase of one-third from just three years earlier.
+In 2018, there were more than 215,000 international students from more than 200 countries on Canadian campuses.
 The country and its universities want to grow their international student populations, so you can expect a warm welcome.
-The proportion of international students among those enrolled full-time in Canada’s postsecondary institutions, now at least 14 percent, seems destined to increase in the coming years.
+International student enrolment grew by 15 percent between fall 2017 and fall 2018 and is outpacing total full-time student growth in every province.

 Canadian degrees are highly regarded all over the globe, and international students choose Canada for higher education that will lead to successful careers.
 Once in the country, students from abroad appreciate the excellent quality of education they receive, with first-rate, approachable professors and the freedom to choose flexible and/or interdisciplinary programs, as well as on-the-job training through internships.
 They also cite the ethnic diversity of Canadian campuses – and of Canada itself, one of the world’s most multicultural nations.

 Meanwhile, having a Canadian university degree might make it easier for students from abroad to obtain permanent residence in the country.

 Then there’s the relative affordability of a Canadian education: the country’s cost of living and tuition fees are generally much lower than those in other English-speaking countries.
 At the same time, Canadian universities offer many services to help foreign students adapt to living and studying in Canada, including orientation activities, student advisors, language support, academic associations, social clubs and other programs.